HD-Prot: A Protein Language Model for Joint Sequence-Structure Modeling with Continuous Structure Tokens

 \subsection{Implementation of Baseline models}

-For unconditional sequence-structure co-generation, we run MultiFlow~\citep{campbell2024generative} and La-Proteina~\citep{geffner2025laproteina} using their official checkpoints and codebase (\href{https://github.com/jasonkyuyim/multiflow}{MultiFlow}, \href{https://github.com/NVIDIA-Digital-Bio/la-proteina}{La-Proteina}).
-For La-Proteina, we evaluate both variants (with/without triangular updates) with the default noise scales of 0.1 for the alpha carbon atoms and 0.1 for the latent variables.
+We run MultiFlow~\citep{campbell2024generative}, La-Proteina~\citep{geffner2025laproteina} and PLAID~\citep{lu2025all} using their official checkpoints and pipelines.\footnote{https://github.com/jasonkyuyim/multiflow}\footnote{https://github.com/NVIDIA-Digital-Bio/la-proteina}\footnote{https://github.com/amyxlu/plaid} For La-Proteina, we evaluate both variants (with/without triangular updates) with the default noise scales of 0.1 for the alpha carbon atoms and 0.1 for the latent variables.
 For PLAID, we evaluate both the 100M- and 2B-parameter models.
 The lengths of proteins sampled with PLAID are $ \{ $104, 200, 304, 400, 504$ \} $, as it supports only lengths divisible by 8.

-DPLM-2 series~\citep{wang2024dplm,hsieh2025elucidating} are also implemented by using their official checkpoints following the latest \href{https://github.com/bytedance/dplm}{official instructions}.
-For unconditional sequence-structure co-generation and motif-scaffolding, DPLM-2 employs default sampling strategies of ``annealing@2.0:0.1" and ``annealing@2.0:1.0", respectively, both over 500 steps.
+DPLM-2 series~\citep{wang2024dplm,hsieh2025elucidating} are also implemented by using their official checkpoints following the latest official instructions.\footnote{https://github.com/bytedance/dplm} For unconditional sequence-structure co-generation and motif-scaffolding, DPLM-2 employs default sampling strategies of ``annealing@2.0:0.1" and ``annealing@2.0:1.0", respectively, both over 500 steps.
 For protein structure prediction and inverse folding, DPLM-2 instead performs argmax sampling for 100 steps.
 DPLM-2.1 by default adopts the ``annealing@1.1:0.1" strategy for unconditional co-generation over 500 steps, and similarly uses argmax sampling for both protein structure prediction and inverse folding.